By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

-On July 23, 1983, Tamil separatists, known as the Liberation Tigers of Tamil Eelam (LTTE), escalated their militant activities in northern Sri Lanka, culminating in the killing of 13 Sinhalese soldiers who had reported for duty only a day earlier in Thirunelvely, Jaffna (Sabaratnam, 2001).
-The LTTE was engaged in a struggle for a separate Tamil state in the northern and eastern regions of the country.
-This day marked the beginning of Black July, a premeditated, ethnically-charged massacre targeting the Tamil population.
+On July 23, 1983, Tamil separatists, known as the Liberation Tigers of Tamil Eelam (LTTE), stepped up militant attacks in northern Sri Lanka and killed 13 Sinhalese soldiers who reported for duty only a day earlier in Thirunelvely, Jaffna.
+The LTTE was fighting for a separate Tamil state in the northern and eastern parts of the country.
+This day became known as the beginning of Black July, an organized, ethnically-charged massacre of the Tamil people.

-Following the incident in Jaffna, Sri Lankan soldiers killed 51 civilians in the area (Wilson, 1988).
-The violence, which lasted several days, resulted in the deaths of approximately 3,000 Tamils.
-The death of the 13 soldiers was used as propaganda to justify the violence against Tamils.
-Tamil-owned shops were looted, people were stripped naked, and women were raped.
-In some horrific instances, Tamils were even burnt alive.
-In Colombo and provincial towns, soldiers stood by and even supplied gasoline to aid in setting the cities ablaze.
-Thousands of Tamils fled to Jaffna, believing that remaining in a Sinhalese area was unsafe for them.
-To identify Tamils in the area, many Sinhalese would show suspected Tamils objects and demand the Sinhala word for them (Dissanayake, 1990).
+After the incident in Jaffna, Sri Lankan soldiers killed 51 civilians in Jaffna.
+The violence in the country lasted for several days and approximately 3,000 Tamils were killed.
+The death of the 13 soldiers was propaganda used to justify violence against Tamils.
+Shops that Tamils owned were looted.
+People were stripped naked.
+Women were raped.
+Tamils were even burnt alive.
+In Colombo and provincial towns, soldiers stood by and even supplied gasoline to help set the cities ablaze.
+Thousands of Tamils fled to Jaffna, believing that staying in a Sinhalese area was not safe for them.
+To root out Tamils in the area, many Sinhalese would show suspected Tamils objects and demand to know the Sinhala word for it.

-There was clear government complicity, with gangs operating at the behest of hardline ministers.
-On July 27, 1983, then-President J.R.
-Jayewardene made his first speech on the events, offering no sympathy to the minority and instead emphasizing Sinhala grievances (DeVotta, 2004).
-Further killings ensued.
-By the time the violence subsided on July 31, 1983, tens of thousands of Tamils had fled to the northern and eastern provinces or abroad.
-Black July served as a recruiting agent for Tamil militants.
-The incident ignited a civil war that lasted 26 years between the Sri Lankan military and the LTTE.
-The Sri Lankan military forces ultimately defeated the LTTE in May 2009.
-Approximately 700,000 Tamils were sent into exile during these 26 years, and at least 100,000 people were killed (Hoole, 2001).
+There was government complicity and gangs operated at the behest of hardline ministers.
+On July 27, 1983, the then President JR Jayewardene made his first speech on the events, offering no sympathy to the minority and instead emphasizing Sinhala grievances.
+More killings followed.
+By the time the violence dwindled on July 31, 1983, tens of thousands of Tamils had fled to the northern and eastern provinces or abroad.
+Black July was a recruiting agent for Tamil militants.
+The incident started a civil war that lasted 26 years between the Sri Lankan military and the LTTE.
+The Sri Lankan military forces finally defeated the LTTE in May 2009.
+Approximately 700,000 Tamils were sent into exile during these 26 years and at least 100,000 people were killed.

 Browse our vast selection of original essay samples, each expertly formatted and styled